birdjj/courses-estimation/syllabus.md

 ```
 While this is not an adequate comment:
 ```
-% update the state vector
+% propagate the state vector forward
 A_step = eye(2) + A * dt;
 X_ = A_step * X_ + B * u * dt;
 ```